 This Chicken Vindaloo comes together quickly and easily in one pot, without the need to pre-marinate the chicken.
 Once combined, it simply simmers for 30 minutes or so to develop the flavours.
-Serve with basmati rice and some Naan bread for a great weeknight meal.
+Serve with basmati rice or some Naan bread.

 Vindaloo is a popular Indian curry, that can be made with a variety of meats, such as pork, lamb and chicken.
 Vindaloo is typically quite a spicy dish, though when you make it at home, you can easily control the spiciness level.
 You will sometimes see Vindaloo with cubed potatoes added in to the mix.